 Let’s look at a data set that shows life expectancy of UK people by areas.
 After you have examined this data set, is there any noteworthy message you can tell?
 Note you need to click on the thumbnail image on the left to view the full data set.

-If you feel lost and overwhelmed looking at this giant table, look at screenshot of a map visualization created by Guardian:
+If you feel lost and overwhelmed looking at this giant table, see below for screenshot of a map visualization created by Guardian:

 Now what is that most noteworthy message we can instantly tell?